StackVista/stackstate-docs/stackpacks/integrations/agent.md

 ### Configure

-The integrations included in the StackState Agent V2 StackPack are listed below.
+Below is a list of all integrations included in the StackState Agent V2 StackPack.
 Refer to the integration pages to find configuration details for each integration:

 * [Apache TomCat](apache-tomcat.md "StackState Self-Hosted only")
 * [AWS ECS](aws/aws-ecs.md)